-I was sad to hear that one of my favorite food centers is suffering due to false Corona Virus rumors.
-I’ve joined forces with other bloggers on Instagram with the #supportchinatown hashtag to help support an epicenter of Asian food that is in the backyard of my hometown of Houston.
 You can spend weeks in Houston’s Chinatown and still not sample half of its gems.
 This usually bustling section of Houston has everything you can ever dream of when it comes to Asian food cravings.
-In this renowned Chinatown, you’ll find countless options for bubble tea, trendy Asian desserts, noodles, dim sum, popular global Asian chains and more!
-This post highlights over 20 delicious Houston Chinatown spots that deserve your support!
+In this renowned Chinatown, you’ll find countless options for bubble tea, trendy Asian desserts, noodles, dim sum, popular global Asian chains, and more!
+This post highlights over 20 Best Restaurants in Houston’s Chinatown!

 Toast to Tom n Tom